obsoke/2022_td_rusty_hackathon/README.md

 This project aims to explore the current state of full-stack web development using the [Rust programming language](https://www.rust-lang.org/).

+## Requirements

+These tools should be installed on your system before continuing:

+- `sqlite`

 ## Getting Started

 1. Ensure Rust is on your system by installing [`rustup`](https://rustup.rs/).